 Figure 1.5.0 illustrates why thinking in terms of $\Delta y$ in relation to fixed variations $\Delta x$ is problematic.
 You must think in terms of variations in y in relation to variations in x within $\Delta x$-intervals, which means attending to $dy$ and $dx$.

 Figure 1.5.0.
 An illustration of why you must think of constant rate of change in terms of relationships between differentials $dy$ and $dx$ instead of relationships between "chunks" of change $\Delta y$ and $\Delta x$.

-Avoid using the word "change", except in the case that you are replacing one thing by another.
+It is sometimes useful to avoid using the word "change", except in the case that you are replacing one thing by another.
 Instead, use "vary" to talk about change in progress, and "variation" to talk about completed change.

 The top bar in Figure 1.5.1 represents the value of y as the value of x varies.
 The value of y is b when the value of x is 0.
 The bottom bar in Figure 1.5.1 represents the value of x.
 The value of y varies at a constant rate of m with respect to the value of x.
 As the value of x varies by $dx$, the value of y varies by m $dx$.
 This is true no matter the value of m.